19hours/sg-statutes/Acts/Legal Profession Act.md

 ### Society to apply to court if cause of sufficient gravity exists

-94\.—(1) If the determination of the Disciplinary Committee under section 93 is that cause of sufficient gravity for disciplinary action exists under section 83, the Society shall without further direction or directions proceed to make an application in accordance with section 98.
+94\.—(1) If the determination of the Disciplinary Tribunal under section 93 is that cause of sufficient gravity for disciplinary action exists under section 83, the Society shall without further direction or directions make an application under section 98 within one month from the date of the determination of the Disciplinary Tribunal.

 [19/2008 wef 01/12/2008]

-(2) If the determination of the Disciplinary Committee under section 93 is that no cause of sufficient gravity for disciplinary action exists under section 83, it shall not be necessary for the Society to take any further action in the matter unless so directed by the court.
+(2) If the determination of the Disciplinary Tribunal under section 93 is that no cause of sufficient gravity for disciplinary action exists under section 83, it shall not be necessary for the Society to take any further action in the matter unless so directed by the court.

 [19/2008 wef 01/12/2008]

-(3) If the determination of the Disciplinary Committee under section 93 is that, while no cause of sufficient gravity for disciplinary action exists under section 83, the advocate and solicitor should be reprimanded or ordered to pay a penalty, the Council shall —
+(3) If the determination of the Disciplinary Tribunal under section 93 is that, while no cause of sufficient gravity for disciplinary action exists under section 83, the advocate and solicitor should be reprimanded or ordered to pay a penalty, the Council shall —

-(a) if it agrees with the determination, reprimand the advocate and solicitor or order him to pay a penalty of not more than $10,000 , as the case may be; or
+(a) if it agrees with the determination, reprimand the advocate and solicitor or order him to pay a penalty of not more than $20,000, as the case may be; or

 [19/2008 wef 01/12/2008]

-(b) if it disagrees with the determination, without further direction or directions proceed to make an application in accordance with section 98.
+(b) if it disagrees with the determination, without further direction or directions make an application under section 98 within one month from the date of the determination of the Disciplinary Tribunal.

 [19/2008 wef 01/12/2008]

 [41/93; 35/2001]

+[19/2008 wef 01/12/2008]

+(4) The Council shall inform the advocate and solicitor and the person who made the complaint of —

+(a) the determination of the Disciplinary Tribunal under section 93 within 14 days from the date the Society receives a copy of the report referred to in section 93(4); and

+(b) where subsection (3) applies, the Council’s decision —

+(i) as to whether it agrees with the determination of the Disciplinary Tribunal; and

+(ii) to reprimand the advocate and solicitor, to order him to pay a penalty or to make an application under section 98,

+within 14 days from the date of the decision.

 [19/2008 wef 01/12/2008]